 Although Zenbot is a popular CNC brand, they lack a dedicated online community or forum.

 If you are a Zenbot user, you can find other owners of the machine at forums such as reddit and CNCzone.

 Zenbot offers excellent US based customer support through email and phone.

 Zenbot provides a one-year manufacturing warranty for its machines.
 Replacement parts for the machine are also available.

 You also get a 30-day satisfaction guarantee.
 This allows you to return the machine for a full refund (minus shipping cost) within 30 days of purchase.

 Zenbot also provides lifetime free support for their machines.

-Zenbot 4896 CNC is a good affordable choice if you're looking for a 4x8 CNC router under $5,000.
+Zenbot 4896 CNC is a good affordable choice if you're looking for a 4x8 CNC router for around $5,000.

 Truth be told, there aren't any real choices if you want a 4x8 CNC router at that budget, other than the Zenbot 4896.

 The use of belt drives makes it a bit less robust when compared to other 4x8 options like the Avid PRO4896.